Home/Reviews/Full Review/Parktown Residence

 5BR Premium 1679 E1 Tier 3 marble, ducted AC, steam oven

-Parktown Residence 3-bedroom floor plan Type C1 926 sqft with master bedroom 13.9 sqm and common bedrooms 8.7 to 8.9 sqm Source: PropNex Sales Kit v1.2.1
+Parktown Residence 3-bedroom floor plan Type C1 926 sqft with master bedroom 13.9 sqm and common bedrooms 8.7 to 8.9 sqm Source: floor plan

-Parktown Residence 3-bedroom premium floor plan Type CP1 1066 sqft with master bedroom 13.8 sqm and living dining 31.9 sqm Source: PropNex Sales Kit v1.2.1
+Parktown Residence 3-bedroom premium floor plan Type CP1 1066 sqft with master bedroom 13.8 sqm and living dining 31.9 sqm Source: floor plan

 Room sizes: Master bedroom 13.8 sqm (generous), Bedroom 2 at 8.7 sqm (passable), Bedroom 3 at 8.7 sqm (passable).
 Living and dining at 31.9 sqm (livable).
 Balcony 4.6 sqm.
 Separate utility yard.

-Parktown Residence 3-bedroom premium plus study floor plan Type CPS1 1163 sqft with master 13.9 sqm study 5.3 sqm and living dining 34.6 sqm Source: PropNex Sales Kit v1.2.1
+Parktown Residence 3-bedroom premium plus study floor plan Type CPS1 1163 sqft with master 13.9 sqm study 5.3 sqm and living dining 34.6 sqm Source: floor plan

 Room sizes: Master bedroom 13.9 sqm (generous), Bedroom 2 approximately 9 sqm (livable), Bedroom 3 approximately 9 sqm (livable).
 Study 5.3 sqm.
 Living and dining 34.6 sqm (generous).
 Balcony 4.6 sqm.

-Parktown Residence 4-bedroom floor plan Type D1 1335 sqft with all common bedrooms at 9.2 sqm and living dining at 41.5 sqm Source: PropNex Sales Kit v1.2.1
+Parktown Residence 4-bedroom floor plan Type D1 1335 sqft with all common bedrooms at 9.2 sqm and living dining at 41.5 sqm Source: floor plan

 Room sizes: Master bedroom 15.6 sqm (generous), Bedroom 2 at 9.2 sqm (livable), Bedroom 3 at 9.2 sqm (livable), Bedroom 4 at 9.2 sqm (livable).
 Living and dining 41.5 sqm (generous).
 Ceiling height 2.9m in living/dining, 2.79m in bedrooms.

-Parktown Residence 4-bedroom premium floor plan Type DP2 1496 sqft show unit with living dining 48.8 sqm and 2.9m ceiling height Source: PropNex Sales Kit v1.2.1
+Parktown Residence 4-bedroom premium floor plan Type DP2 1496 sqft show unit with living dining 48.8 sqm and 2.9m ceiling height Source: floor plan

 Room sizes: Living and dining 48.8 sqm (exceptional).
 Master bedroom with junior master arrangement.
 Ceiling height 2.9m in living/dining.
 Full Tier 2 finishes with wine chiller.

-Parktown Residence 5-bedroom premium floor plan Type E1 1679 sqft with Tier 3 marble finishes ducted AC and steam oven Source: PropNex Sales Kit v1.2.1
+Parktown Residence 5-bedroom premium floor plan Type E1 1679 sqft with Tier 3 marble finishes ducted AC and steam oven Source: floor plan

 Room sizes: Five bedrooms with generous proportions across the board.
 Living and dining exceeds 50 sqm.
 Ceiling height 2.9m in living/dining.

-1. Mature Tampines (South/West) — The emotional heartland.
+1. Mature Tampines (South/West).
+The emotional heartland.
 Tampines Mall, Century Square, the hawker centres, the wet markets.
-Pinery Residences sits at the edge of this cluster, connected to Tampines West MRT on the Downtown Line.
+Pinery Residences sits at the edge of this area, connected to Tampines West MRT on the Downtown Line.
 Buyers here grew up in the area and want to stay close.
 Strong nostalgic pull.

-2. Tampines Central — CityLife @ Tampines Central and The Trilliant anchor this cluster.
+2. Tampines Central.
+CityLife @ Tampines Central and The Trilliant lead this area.
 Privatised ECs, 10-11 years old.
 CityLife recently transacted a 3BR at $2.0 million for 1,130 sqft.
-These are the benchmark resale transactions for the area — see our Tampines 3-bedder area comparison.
+These are the benchmark resale transactions for the area.
+See our Tampines 3-bedder area comparison.

-3. Tampines North — The new frontier.
-Parktown Residence is the anchor development.
+3. Tampines North.
+The new frontier.
+Parktown Residence is the main launch in the area.
 The Tampines Ave 10 stretch will eventually include more residential and commercial developments as URA's master plan unfolds.
-But right now, it is less developed than the mature Tampines clusters.
-The Cross Island Line is the catalyst that changes this.
+But right now, it is less developed than the mature Tampines areas.
+The Cross Island Line is what changes this.

 Parktown Residence scores 0 out of 2 on our Price pillar.
-The product is excellent.
-The price is the highest Tampines has ever tested, and there is no resale precedent to validate it.
+The price is the highest Tampines has ever tested, and there is no resale precedent at this level.

 Development District PSF Range 3BR Entry MRT Line Status